william-gaudelier/text-ai-rpg/README.md

 A text-based RPG that uses ChatGPT for the game itself and streamlit for the interface.

-It has a hard time coming up with an interesting story for the moment, but still fun to play with.
+It has a hard time coming up with an interesting story for the moment, it's hard to escape the corridor...

 It runs locally with the following files:
 - **text-rpg.py**, contains the code that interfaces with openai and displays the adventure (requires an API key)